mondaugen/timbretoolbox/README.md

 >> mex ./classes/@cERBRep/private/rsmooth.c -outdir ./classes/@cERBRep/private/
 ```

-Make another directory (not inside the “timbretoolbox…” directory) that you will
+Make another directory (not inside the `timbretoolbox…` directory) that you will
 do work in.

-Copy the scripts from “timbretoolbox/doc/“ to this directory, or simply use them
+Copy the scripts from `timbretoolbox/doc/` to this directory, or simply use them
 as a guide for writing new scripts.

 The reason we suggest making a new directory is so when you download new